VSTOP Staff

 Alisa Gray, MPA, Training and Assessment Specialist

 Alisa Gray is the Training and Assessment Specialist for the Voting System Technical Oversight Program (VSTOP) Team at Ball State University.
 She began working for the program as a graduate assistant in May of 2022.
-Previously, Alisa graduated from Ball State’s College of Sciences and Humanities with a Bachelor’s in Criminal Justice and Criminology in 2021.
-She is now pursuing her Master’s in Public Administration and a Concentration in Criminal Justice and Criminology, with an expected graduation day of May 2024.
+Previously, Alisa graduated from Ball State’s College of Sciences and Humanities with a Bachelor’s in Criminal Justice and Criminology in 2021 and recently earned her Master of Public Administration with a concentration in Criminal Justice and Criminology in May of 2024.
 Alisa now leads, oversees, and coordinates all training and assessment-related activities for VSTOP in the state of Indiana.
 She interacts with each of the state’s electronic poll book vendors in order to assure legal compliance in electronic poll book training and assessment before each election.
 Additionally, Alisa also develops and analyzes training materials for two Certification Programs offered in Indiana for Election Administrators.

 Matt Housley, MPA, Election Systems Audit Specialist

-As the newest addition to the VSTOP Team, Matt Housley joins as our Election Systems Audit Specialist.
-He earned his bachelor’s degree in Public Relations and minor in Political Science from Slippery Rock University of Pennsylvania in 2018 and will be completing his master’s degree in Public Administration from Ball State University in May 2024.
+Matt serves as the State of Indiana as the VSTOP Election Systems Audit Specialist.
+He earned his bachelor’s degree in Public Relations and minor in Political Science from Slippery Rock University of Pennsylvania in 2018.
+He’s also a recent Ball State University graduate of the College of Sciences and Humanities, earning his Master of Public Administration in 2024.
 Utilizing the Anomaly Reporting Platform, he works with Vendors and County Officials to report all anomalies that affect Indiana’s voting equipment to the Secretary of State’s Office and the Indiana Election Division.
-Matt is also responsible for leading Indiana Counties through the random audit and post-election audit processes ensuring that election equipment is functioning properly and that election outcomes correctly tabulated.
+Matt is also responsible for leading Indiana Counties through the random audit and post-election audit processes ensuring that election equipment is functioning properly and that election outcomes are correctly tabulated.

 Spencer Drumm, Election Systems Certification Specialist